MadScienceZone/readerboard/README.md

 ## Description
 This is mostly just a thing I put together for [hack value](http://www.catb.org/~esr/jargon/html/H/hack-value.html).
-This includes the desgin specs for a 64x8 LED matrix display with 8 status leds available under the main matrix display, a shield board to interface the display board to an Arduino Mega 2560 or equivalent, and the necessary Arduino firmware to run the display using simple text commands sent to it over the USB port.
+This includes the desgin specs for a 64x8 LED matrix display with 8 status LEDs available under the main matrix display, a shield board to interface the display board to an Arduino Mega 2560 or equivalent, and the necessary Arduino firmware to run the display using simple text commands sent to it over the USB port.
 A sample client program which can manipulate the display is also included.